krolow/queue-run/docs/deploying.md

 * `env` — Add and remove environment variables
 * `init` - Configure your project and update `.queue-run.json`
 * `logs` — Watch server logs
+* `metrics` — Show metrics for Lambda invocations, HTTP requests, WebSocket connections, queued jobs, etc
 * `policy` — Print out [the AWS policy](#credentials-and-policies) for deploying a project
 * `provisioned` — Change the [provisioned concurrency](optimizing.md#provisioned-concurrency)
 * `queue` — Queue a job (for testing)
 * `reserved` — Change the [reserved concurrency](optimizing.md#reserved-concurrency)
 * `rollback` — Broke something?
 Rollback to a previous version
 * `schedule` — Run a scheduled job (for testing)
-* `stats` — Statistics about Lambda invocations, HTTP requests, WebSocket connections, queued jobs, etc
 * `status` — See information about your deployed project (eg HTTP and WebSocket URLs, concurrency)

 :::info